 English for Career Development a five-module, self-paced MOOC.
 This course is designed for non-native English speakers who are interested in advancing their careers in the global marketplace.
 In this course, you will learn about the job search, application, and interview process in the United States, while comparing and contrasting the same process in your home country.
 This course will also give you the opportunity to explore your global career path while building your vocabulary and improving your language skills to achieve your professional goals.
 In this course, you will review the job application process, learn strategies for identifying jobs that match your skills and interests, develop skills to produce a professional-looking resume and cover letter, and improve your networking and interview skills.
+This is a self-paced course, which will be open for 12 weeks.
+Participants can complete coursework at any time during these 12 weeks.
+The course has 5 modules; each module will require approximately 3-5 hours of work.

 English for Career Development is designed for high-beginner to low-intermediate non-native English speakers.
 This course will guide you through the job application process while expanding your vocabulary and language skills at the same time.
 This course will also give you the opportunity to explore your global career path, while building your vocabulary and improving your language skills to achieve your professional goals.
 The first module in this course will introduce the U.S. job application process and provide strategies for identifying the jobs that match your interests and skills.
 Module 2 will take you through the steps necessary to produce a professional-looking resume.
 In Module 3, you will work to develop a clear and concise cover letter.
 Module 4 will focus on developing your networking.
 Module 5, the final unit of the course focuses on interview skills.